Enabling Fast Differentially Private SGD via Just-in-Time Compilation and Vectorization: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Xi He and Om Thakkar for valuable feedback on drafts of this work.
-We would also like to thank several JAX, TensorFlow, and Opacus developers who helped answer our issues, including James Bradbury, Peter Buchlovsky, Peter Hawkins, Matthew Johnson, Karthik Prasad, Github handle ravikyram, and Qianli Scott Zhu.
+We would like to thank Roy Frostig for helpful discussions on JAX, Steve Chien and Shuang Song for their work in implementing our improvements in TensorFlow Privacy, Xi He and Om Thakkar for valuable feedback on drafts of this work, and several JAX, TensorFlow, and Opacus developers who helped answer our issues, including James Bradbury, Peter Buchlovsky, Peter Hawkins, Matthew Johnson, Karthik Prasad, Github handle ravikyram, and Qianli Scott Zhu. }